joshcc3/stg-push-enter/README.md

 ### Why do we need continuations?
 They're kind of like return addresses with packed info.
 Since I compile to C, they can be used to implement tail call optimization although I haven't figured out how yet.
 They are also needed because the same sections of code are visited from different points.  (like after a case or after a thunk).

+## Tail Call Optimization
+In the current code (2018-10-11) there are multiple sections which could do with tail call optimization of the C code.
+All stack continuation calls are

 # Dev environment
 Clone the project.